 Are you in the market to buy a new grill?
-With grilling season in full effect, the perfect time to get rid of your rusty old smoker and upgrade to a shiny new Char-Broil or Big Green Egg is right around the corner, if you can wait until after July 4th for the deep discount deals.
+With grilling season in full effect, if you can wait until after July 4th for the deep discount deals, the best time to get rid of your rusty old smoker and upgrade to a new Char-Broil or a generic Big Green Egg is happening soon.

 **Click to auto-scroll by section

-Before we get started, get a picture in your mind of how you’ll be using your new grill.
+Get a picture in your mind of how you’ll be using your new grill.
+You’ll want to ask yourself: “What kind of grill should I buy?”
 Do you plan to do a lot of backyard entertaining, or will you be spending the summer road-tripping and camping across the country?

 What’s your meat of choice?
 Maybe you love making ribs, or maybe you prefer old-fashioned hamburgers and hot dogs.
-You might also enjoy cooking veggies, sauces, and sides on the grill.
+You might also enjoy grilling veggies, sauces, and sides.

 There is a range of accessories out there that can enhance your grilling experience.
 You may want your grill to include a fuel gauge, night lights, griddles, adapters, or cover.
 Whether they come included with your purchase or you have to buy them separately, think about what grilling accessories you might want or need.

 Just about any grill you buy will require assembly.
 Putting one together is no easy task.

 Many (but not all!) grill and appliance retailers offer assembly for a small charge, and some even offer free assembly with in-store pickup.